Arts/History & Studio (ARTS)

 ARTS 996 - Independent Study in the Visual Arts

 C01 - Drawing; D01 - Painting; E01 - Printmaking; I01 - Painting in Italy; L01 - Art History.
 An opportunity for independent study in the above listed disciplines.
 The content and structure of the course will be developed through collaboration of the graduate student and the supervising faculty member.
-May be repeated for a total of 18 credits in any one area.
+May be repeated in any one area.
 Prereq: undergraduate degree in studio art and permission.

 ARTS 997 - Graduate Painting Thesis